Express Chemist Online Pharmacy

 • If you are overweight even a small loss of weight can improve your sleep and reduce snoring.
 Try sleeping on your front or side to shift the weight off your airway.

-• If you breathe through your mouth at night (a dry mouth in the morning is usually a sign of this) then a throat spray may help to prevent vibrations of the soft tissue at the back of the throat.
+• If you breathe through your mouth at night dry mouth in the morning is usually a sign of this) then a throat spray may help to prevent vibrations of the soft tissue at the back of the throat.
 Ask yourself why you breathe through your mouth, is your nose congested?

 • Small nostrils can be expanded with Breathe Right Nasal Strips to allow for easier breathing.
-Decongestants such as Vicks Nasal Spray, can help to unblock a stuffy nose.

-• Don't drink alcohol before bed and try to avoid taking sedatives.
+Don't drink alcohol before bed and try to avoid taking sedatives.

 4. Will sleeping pills help?